 As it turned out, the settlement that I accepted that morning due to my lawyer’s reversal in attitude ended up costing me $19,200 in housing costs for myself and my children.

 In my opinion, what really matters is not the best interest of the child or protecting a client’s rights.
 What really matters is that the lawyer collected his money for doing as little work as possible and the judge got the case cleared off his docket.

 If you find yourself unable to come to an agreement with your spouse and you do have to schedule a court date be wary of these hallway settlements.
 You hire a lawyer to protect your interests but you have to put pro-active energy into making sure those interests are truly protected.

 “As thousands and thousands of women looking for child support enforcement have sadly learned, judicial orders are often nothing more than worthless pieces of paper because judges deliberately won’t enforce court-ordered awards.
 The reluctance to enforce awards is a pervasive problem in divorce court, with extremely undermining consequences to women and children.
 Judges have the power to enforce awards but are typically reluctant to force men to honor their support obligations to their families because, under the law, men who don’t’ comply would have to be jailed, and judges are often highly reluctant to jail a deadbeat dad.”

 It isn’t only deadbeat “dads” that get away with not paying child support; it is any non-custodial parent in possession of an order to pay child support.

 What I find interesting is the fact that the majority of the custodial parents you speak with who have trouble collecting support have been to court repeatedly with no result.
-There ex spouse is not held accountable and they and their children are left to struggle due to a system that is supposed to protect them.
+Their ex-spouse is not held accountable and they and their children are left to struggle due to a system that is supposed to protect them.